Welcome Prospective Care Extender!

 When you choose to volunteer at UCLA Health, you become a vital part of a vibrant healthcare resource in the heart of West Los Angeles.
 We are rich with history, innovation and achievement.
 Science in the laboratory becomes practice at the bedside, pioneering medical techniques are advances, and lives are transformed.

-Anyone age 18 and older, currently attending college or already have a degree is eligible to become a Care Extender.
+Applicants must be 18 or over.
+They should be currently enrolled in college or someone who already holds an accredited degree to be eligible to become a Care Extender.
 If you are already a part of a volunteer program at UCLA you will be asked to complete your commitment with them before you are able to join a second program.
 Please keep this in mind when applying to volunteer.
-Our volunteers include pre health care majors and people looking for a career change who want to help make the lives of others more comfortable.
-We also offer special volunteer staff opportunities for students who are looking to get more involved.
-What our volunteers have in common is that they want to be challenged, and in rising to those presented challenges, create a world of difference in for our health system.
+Our volunteers include pre-healthcare majors and people looking for a career change who want to help make the lives of others more comfortable.
+We also offer special volunteer leadership opportunities for students who are looking to get more involved.
+What our volunteers have in common is that they want to be challenged, and in rising to those presented challenges, create a world of difference in our health system.
 Click here to read past and present Care Extender testimonials.

-A minimum of a one-year commitment, volunteering four hours a week.
+The time commitment is 4 hours a week for one year.
 Working with a department coordinator, each Care Extender will design a schedule that best fits his or her availability.
-Every Care Extender is also required to complete a bonus greeters rotation along with their main department during their first rotation.
+Every Care Extender is also required to complete a bonus greeters rotation along with their main department during their first rotation for a total of six hours a week.

 Attend a mandatory orientation to complete an application.
 Orientation sessions are held once a quarter, typically every January, April, July and October, and are attended by reservation only.
 If selected, attend an interview session.
-Upon acceptance into the program, you must attend two mandatory training sessions.
-You will also need to get CPR certified by the American Heart Association, complete a 2-step TB test and have proof of MMR vaccination and varicella vaccination or titer.
+Upon acceptance into the program, you must attend a full day mandatory training session.
+You will also need to get CPR certified by the American Heart Association, complete a TB screening and have proof of MMR vaccination and varicella vaccination or titer.

 If you have further questions, please check out our Frequently Asked Questions (FAQ) under "Prospective Applicants".
-If you have questions regarding why you did not receive an acceptance/rejection email after the specified time given at orientations, please email Careextender@mednet.ucla.edu and if you have not heard back within 24 hours, contact Adu@mednet.ucla.edu.
+If you have questions regarding why you did not receive an acceptance/rejection email after the specified time given at orientations, please email Careextender@mednet.ucla.edu and if you have not heard back within 48 hours, contact Moryel Yashar at MoryelYashar@mednet.ucla.edu.

 UCLA Medical Center, Santa Monica